RoystonV/FUCYTECH_TARA_REPO/README.md

 The tool leverages **Retrieval‑Augmented Generation (RAG)** and **Large Language Models (LLMs)** to assist cybersecurity engineers in producing structured, consistent, and auditable TARA outputs.

 ---
+##  Important Note

+Please note that are mutliple version of the projects please use the latest Version which is mentioned in the Readme

 ##  Overview